Kusanagi8200/KUZ-LLM-DUO-PROJECT/README.md

 #### `SESSION FILE STRUCTURE`

-Each session can be stored as JSON:
+Each session can be stored as JSON -->

 { "session_id": "...", "timestamp": "...", "turns": \[ { "speaker":
 "model_a", "content": "...", "time": "..." }, { "speaker": "model_b",